zhangchonglin/XGC_build_scripts/Perlmutter_gcc11.2.0_cuda11.7/README.md

 Note:
 - the current build script works for Nvidia Ampere architecture;
 - for a different GPU, the architecture name and `sm number` need to be modified accordingly;
-- build `camtimer` in the source directory using `make -f MAKEFILE/Makefile.Perlmutter`.
+- build `camtimer` in the source directory using `make -f MAKEFILE/Makefile.Perlmutter`;
+- Note: check if need to build `pspline` and `camtimer` separately; these may already be built during `xgc` build.

 (4) the final `XGC` binary/binaries will be in the following location: `xgc_install/install/xgc/build/bin/`.